 The proposed grants of all mining titles are generally what the NTA describes as “future acts” which are then subject to certain processes under the NTA before the grant may be considered valid so far as it may affect native title.
 Tenements that have the potential to cause major disturbance to the ground such as mining leases are subject to the highest form of future act rights known as the Right to Negotiate.

-The Government Party (DMP) must give notice of its intention to grant titles in the determined way to:
+The Government Party (DMIRS) must give notice of its intention to grant titles in the determined way to:

 - native title holders and claimants,

 - the proposed grantee, and the public.

 The applicants for mining leases (and some other tenement application types) must negotiate in good faith with a view to obtaining the agreement of each of the native title parties affected by the proposed grant of the tenement to the doing of the act or the doing of the act subject to conditions .
 DMIRS is also a negotiating party on behalf of the State.